 Initially, when there’s little at stake, small revenue streams, and not much money on the table the risk of someone swooping in and trademarking before you is smaller.
 But it can and does happen.
 Or, you’re 6 months into your first year and suddenly get an official letter claiming you’re doing business with an already trademarked product/service.
 Uh oh!

-It is important to keep in mind that your responsibility as a business owner doesn’t just end here.
-You have to make sure that you are knowledgeable on the things to do every year or thereafter to stay compliant.
+It’s important to keep in mind that your responsibility as a business owner doesn’t just end when initial registration documents are in the mail You have to make sure that you’re knowledgeable on annual compliance matters.

-There may be requirements that need to be renewed, reports to be filed, fees to be paid and documents to be obtained over again.
+There may be licenses/permits that need to be renewed, or reports to be filed, fees to be paid and documents to be obtained over and over again.
 You need to know all these things to maintain the good standing and reputation of your small business.
+Enjoy!